Kamala Harris needed to outperform Joe Biden’s successes in Philly’s suburbs to win Pa. She did worse.

 Democrats acknowledged that their messaging in that area had fallen short.

-“Democrats have historically been bad at explaining what it is that we have done for people and I think that is something that gives, Trump in this case, gave him the opportunity to say that he was the guy that was going to address people’s concerns.
+“Democrats have historically been bad at explaining what it is that we have done for people, and I think that is something that gives, Trump in this case, gave him the opportunity to say that he was the guy that was going to address people’s concerns.
 Particularly on the economy,” said State Sen. Steve Santarsiero, the chair of the Bucks County Democratic Party.

 Some questioned whether Biden had exited the race too late, or noted how little time Harris had to build up her campaign.
 But broadly, suburban Democrats consistently returned to questions about messaging and outreach in the days after the election.

-“When I’m in my Catholic men’s group every Saturday morning, they’re bringing up immigration and inflation,” said former U.S. Rep. Patrick Murphy, a Democrat who represented Bucks County from 2007 through 2011.
+“When I’m in my Catholic men’s group every Saturday morning, they’re bringing up immigration and inflation,” said former U.S. Rep. Patrick Murphy, a Democrat who represented Bucks County from 2007 to 2011.
 “We have to listen and remember God gave us two ears and only one mouth for a reason.”

 Opportunity for growth